 President Trump met with Colombian President Gustavo Petro at the White House on Tuesday to discuss drug trafficking and Venezuela’s path forward after last month’s U.S. raid captured President Nicolas Maduro.

-Mr. Trump and Mr. Petro met behind closed doors after the Colombian arrived at the White House, roughly an hour before noon.
+Mr. Trump and Mr. Petro met behind closed doors for roughly two hours.

 Mr. Trump has accused the Petro government of failing to stem the northbound flow of cocaine and threatened military strikes on land targets if the problem was not fixed.